 - Aerated live wells are mandatory.
 The use of water treatment chemicals, which are legally available in Ontario, is recommended in live wells.
 All fish must be kept in live wells at all times.

 - Electronic boat to boat communication in any form is not allowed and will result in the offending teams’ disqualification from the tournament.
 Boats equipped with marine radios and contestants in possession of cellular phones or walkie-talkies must disclose such possession at the morning check-ins.
 Such communication devices shall ONLY be used in emergency situations.

 - Boats must not come into contact with another boat.
 The passing of objects between teams will result in tournament disqualification.
-All Teams are to bring in their own fish.
+All teams are to bring in their own fish.
 Teams must not tow another boat unless dangerous conditions exist.
-Only official can tow.
-Obnoxious or disruptive behavior to other anglers will result in disqualification from the tournament.
+Only officials can tow.
+Obnoxious or disruptive behaviour to other anglers will result in disqualification from the tournament.

 - Any competitors observed stepping ashore without approval or accompaniment by a tournament official will be disqualified.